Gianlucabernasconi/Gianlucabernasconi/README.md

 Are you looking for web development?
 Awesome!
 On this profile, we love it 💚

-I'm a Front-end Developer studying the Programmer Analyst career at Iplacex, focused on front-end development.
-My main skills are JavaScript, Vue Js, CSS, HTML, and WordPress.
+I'm a Front-end Developer studying the Programmer Analyst career at [Iplacex](https://www.iplacex.cl/), focused on front-end development.
+My main skills are JavaScript, Vue.js, CSS, HTML, and WordPress.

 Ah!
 I'm also a psychologist, which makes me a huge fan of UX.
 I'm really passionate about improving my skills to create projects that impress and captivate users, giving them a unique experience 🧙